Carers: Assisted Dressing Guide

 - It's really important to change clothes regularly, especially if they’re dirty.
 This can be more challenging for someone living with cognitive difficulties being resistant or reluctant to get changed.
 In this situation, try to swap the items out for fresh ones when possible, or let them know you’d love to see them wearing something smart and clean.

-- Wash Velcro adapted garments with fastenings closed to maintain strength and to avoid Velcro damage.
+- Wash adapted garments that utilise VELCRO® Brand Fastening / Fasteners with fastenings closed to maintain strength and to avoid Velcro damage.